newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

 ---
-id: "verify-license-massage-therapy"
-webflowId: "648b6ec531c8af9882656b8a"
-urlSlug: "verify-license-massage-therapy"
-name: "Apply for Your License and Ensure Your Staff is Licensed"
-filename: "verify-license-massage-therapy"
-agencyId: "nj-consumer-affairs"
-agencyAdditionalContext: "Board of Massage and Bodywork Therapy"
 notesMd: >-
   06/28/23: This task needs to CTA links: 1) "Apply for My License" and 2) "Verify My Staff Are Licensed."
 The CTA button needs to accommodate both.